SubCommand Name and Help¶

 The rest of the callbacks and overrides are there only to show you that they don't affect the name and help text when you set it explicitly.

-, and an explicit help Explicit help.
+We set an explicit help Explicit help.

 .